30 Seconds for Hope:

 Over the years my commitments to honor and forgive my mother reaped some rewards, and my initiatives kept the door open for partial reconciliation.
 In time my mother and I developed a calmer relationship, though never picture perfect.
 She also started asking for my advice and gladly read books that I recommended, such as Charles Swindoll’s book, The Grace Awakening, which became a comfort to her.
 She expressed excitement about my visits.
 Though many problems remained, God used her as his tool in my life, and his work in my heart was good.

 However, remember the statement about forgiveness not equaling trust?
 Even with progress, my mother’s failings still hurt, and that’s where learning boundaries came in.
 Just because you forgive someone doesn’t mean you open yourself to continual hurt.
 Boundaries may be needed for your protection or for theirs.
 Sometimes you will need to remove yourself completely from the relationship, such as in domestic assault or sexual abuse.
 In my case, I needed to limit how many days I could spend with my parents during vacations.
 More days together always brought increased problems.
 Also, I didn’t grant every demand that my mother made, even if it upset her when I said no. I chose to express love based on my own heart of love rather than based on her emotional demands.
-I focused on my planned initiatives to show kindness and give gifts to her.
+I focused on my planned initiatives for showing kindness and giving gifts to her.
 Setting boundaries did not mean that I hadn’t forgiven.

 The results?
 On my parents’ 40th anniversary my sister and I threw a party.
 We sent invitations, ordered flowers, and planned food and decorations.
 We solicited letters from family and friends to create a scrapbook of cards and messages, capturing an abundance of happy memories.
 On that day of celebration, and on many other days, my mother was so happy!
 My past years of growing in God’s wisdom had made it possible.
 “May she who gave you birth be happy.”